ngi-nix/packeteer/README.markdown

 # Requirements #

-- Packetflinger is implemented in C++, and requires some compiler support for the new C++11 standard.
+- Packeteer is implemented in C++, and requires some compiler support for the new C++11 standard.
 If you're using GCC 4.6 and above, things should work for you.
-- Packetflinger uses some [boost](http://www.boost.org/) libraries, including the threading library.
+- Packeteer uses [twine](https://github.com/jfinkhaeuser/twine) for threading,
+  and [meta](https://github.com/jfinkhaeuser/meta) for some meta-programming constructs.
-- Depending on which scheduler implementation you want to use, packetflinger may require specific OS and kernel versions, e.g. Linux 2.6.9+ for the epoll scheduler, etc.
+- Depending on which scheduler implementation you want to use, packeteer may require specific OS and kernel versions, e.g. Linux 2.6.9+ for the epoll scheduler, etc.

-If you're running a recent-ish UNIX-derivative, it's probably best to just download packetflinger and try to compile it.
+If you're running a recent-ish UNIX-derivative, it's probably best to just download packeteer and try to compile it.

 # Tests #